ClaraTurp/BiblioTECH/schedule2023.md

 <details>
   <summary>Description</summary>
-This workshop is an introduction to Python.
+Description coming soon<!---This workshop is an introduction to Python.
 You will write Python code, using a practical code-along methodology.
-This workshop will use the content developed by Carpentries and aims to give learners foundational knowledge to tackle projects.
+This workshop will use the content developed by Carpentries and aims to give learners foundational knowledge to tackle projects.-->
   </details>
 <details>
   <summary>Presenter Bio</summary>